Three free apps that could cut your everyday costs

 The app connects with "virtually every library in Australia", says Malcolm O'Brien, regional manager of Overdrive Australia, the company behind Libby.

-More than 350,000 users a month access the app to read e-books, listen to audiobooks, and browse digitised magazines and newspapers.
+The app allows readers to access e-books, listen to audiobooks, and browse digitised magazines and newspapers.

 O'Brien says Libby has reignited a love of reading in its members, who borrow an average of six items a month.